JuanM04/cpx/README.md

     -h, --help                Print usage information.
     --include-empty-dirs      The flag to copy empty directories which is matched with the glob.
+    --include-hidden          The flag to copy dot files which is matched with the glob.
     --no-initial              The flag to not copy at the initial time of watch.
                               Use together '--watch' option.
     -p, --preserve            The flag to copy attributes of files.